 Personal loans

-With good credit, you may qualify for an unsecured personal loan.
-Personal loans often have flexible uses for emergency situations.
+With good credit, you may be able to qualify for an unsecured personal loan, which can be used for emergency situations.
 Personal loans are typically installment loans given out in a lump sum with a fixed interest rate.
-They could have better interest rates than credit cards and can be paid back over a set period of time.
+They often come with lower interest rates than credit cards and can be repaid over a set period of time.

-You don’t need to borrow a huge amount, either.
-If you need a small amount of money, a small personal loan can help.
-For example, you could get a small personal loan of $1,000 to help you in a time of need.
-Just remember that you should take out only what you absolutely need and can comfortably afford to pay back.
-Of course, when times are especially difficult, “comfortably” may be a stretch.
-The idea is to borrow as little as necessary.
+You don’t need to borrow a large amount, either.
+If you need a smaller sum, a personal loan can help.
+For example, you could get a personal loan of $1,000 to help you out.
+Just remember to borrow only what you absolutely need and can comfortably afford to repay.
+In tough times, “comfortably” may be a stretch, so aim to borrow as little as necessary.

 Credit card cash advance